santorkas12/realtime-commenting-system/README.md

 <a id="installation"></a>
 ## Installation
 The required libraries for this project are outlined in the 'requirements.txt' file in the project's root directory.
-The project is setup to work with a MySQL database, and the credentials for it can be specified in the main rtcs/settings.py file.
+The project is setup to work with a MySQL database, and the credentials for it can be specified in the project's .env file.

 <a id="auth-sec"></a>
 ## Authentication and Security